SSI and Disability Advocacy

 Q: What kinds of disability services do you provide?

-Q: How do you decide whether or not an attorney will take my case?
+Q: How do you decide whether or not a representative will take my case?

 Q: What does it mean if you decline to take my case?